Fund-vs-fund · Diversified

 Why these two differ

 The most material structural difference between these two funds is their growth asset allocation.
-The Foundation Series High Growth Fund holds 98.31% in growth assets against a risk indicator of 5 (out of 7), while the Booster Wealth Balanced Fund holds 53.2% in growth assets with a risk indicator of 4 — a markedly more conservative split that sits closer to a traditional balanced mandate, despite both funds sitting under the Diversified category label.
+The Foundation Series High Growth Fund holds 98.31% in growth assets against a risk indicator of 5 (out of 7), while the Booster Wealth Balanced Fund holds 53.15% in growth assets at a risk indicator of 4.
+Both sit in the Diversified category, but they occupy meaningfully different positions on the risk-return spectrum.

-Fee structure also differs substantially.
-Foundation Series charges an annual fund charge of 0.37%, compared with Booster's 0.83% — a gap of 46 basis points that compounds over time regardless of return outcomes.
-Neither fund discloses a five-year return figure in the snapshot used here, so no long-term performance comparison is currently possible.
+Fee structures also diverge significantly.
+Foundation Series charges an annual fund charge of 0.37%, compared with Booster's 0.83% — a gap of 0.46 percentage points that compounds over time regardless of returns.
+Neither fund discloses a five-year return figure in this snapshot, so direct historical performance comparison is not possible here.

-Portfolio construction reflects each fund's philosophy clearly.
-Foundation Series concentrates almost entirely across three index-tracking or ESG-screened vehicles — Vanguard ESG US Stock ETF (47.53%), Harbour Sustainable NZ Shares Fund (27.79%), and Vanguard ESG INTL Stock ETF (23.55%) — indicating a passive, fund-of-funds approach with an explicit ESG screen.
-Booster holds a broader mix of direct equities, fixed income, and cash, with Fisher & Paykel Healthcare, NVIDIA, Apple, and NZ government stock all appearing individually in the top holdings.
-Fund sizes are comparable: Booster at approximately NZD 11.6 million, Foundation Series at approximately NZD 10.0 million.
+Portfolio construction reflects contrasting approaches.
+Foundation Series concentrates its equity exposure across three ETFs — Vanguard ESG US Stock ETF (47.53%), Harbour Sustainable NZ Shares Fund (27.79%), and Vanguard ESG INTL Stock ETF (23.55%) — giving it a highly concentrated, passively oriented, ESG-tilted structure.
+Booster Wealth Balanced holds a broader mix of individual equities, fixed income, and cash, with no single position above 4%, suggesting more active diversification across asset types.

-Investors should verify all figures against each fund's current product disclosure statement and latest quarterly fund update on FMA Disclose before relying on any of this information.
+Readers should verify all figures, including current fees, holdings, and risk indicators, against each fund's product disclosure statement and latest quarterly fund update on FMA Disclose before relying on any of this information.

 What's different at a glance